besmirzanaj/puppet-master/README.md

 And you have a working copy of the puppet master.

 Remember to adjust the dns records for your nodes to connect to the puppet master.
+Tested.